wcota/covid19br/README.md

 # (en) Number of confirmed cases of COVID-19 in Brazil

-Confirmed cases and deaths by day, using official information given by [Ministério da Saúde](https://covid.saude.gov.br/), data at the municipal level by [Brasil.IO](https://brasil.io/dataset/covid19/caso) and the most recent reported cases by [@CoronavirusBra1](https://twitter.com/CoronavirusBra1).
+Confirmed cases and deaths by day, using official information given by [Ministério da Saúde](https://covid.saude.gov.br/), data at the municipal level by [Brasil.IO](https://brasil.io/dataset/covid19/caso) and recovered and tests data from [Giscard](http://www.giscard.com.br/coronavirus/).

-Data for the number of recovered, suspects and tests were obtained from the [spreadsheet](https://docs.google.com/spreadsheets/d/1MWQE3s4ef6dxJosyqvsFaV4fDyElxnBUB6gMGvs3rEc/edit?usp=sharing) updated by [@CoronavirusBra1](https://twitter.com/CoronavirusBra1) using the reports for each state, when available.
+Since October 10, 2020, data of suspected cases are not updated anymore, since it was only available for a few UFs.
+Recovered, tests and suspected data up to Oct.
+10 came from the [spreadsheet](https://docs.google.com/spreadsheets/d/1MWQE3s4ef6dxJosyqvsFaV4fDyElxnBUB6gMGvs3rEc/edit?usp=sharing) updated by [@CoronavirusBra1](https://twitter.com/CoronavirusBra1) using the reports for each state, when available.

+The source of recovered and test data is [Giscard](http://www.giscard.com.br/coronavirus/) website.
+Details about tests are available in the file `_tests_meta.csv`.

 More information: https://covid19br.wcota.me/en